jiaoshuntian/ivory-operator/docs/content/architecture/monitoring.md

 The alerts that come installed by default include:

-- `PGExporterScrapeError`: The Crunchy PostgreSQL Exporter is having issues scraping statistics used as part of the monitoring stack.
+- `PGExporterScrapeError`: The Highgo IvorySQL Exporter is having issues scraping statistics used as part of the monitoring stack.
-- `PGIsUp`: A PostgreSQL instance is down.
+- `PGIsUp`: A IvorySQL instance is down.
 - `PGIdleTxn`: There are too many connections that are in the "idle in transaction" state.
-- `PGQueryTime`: A single PostgreSQL query is taking too long to run.
+- `PGQueryTime`: A single IvorySQL query is taking too long to run.
 Issues a warning at 12 hours and goes critical after 24.
 - `PGConnPerc`: Indicates that there are too many connection slots being used.
 Issues a warning at 75% and goes critical above 90%.
-- `PGDiskSize`: Indicates that a PostgreSQL database is too large and could be in danger of running out of disk space.
+- `PGDiskSize`: Indicates that a IvorySQL database is too large and could be in danger of running out of disk space.
 Issues a warning at 75% and goes critical at 90%.
 - `PGReplicationByteLag`: Indicates that a replica is too far behind a primary